viralsanghavi/React-D3-Neo4j-Model/README.md

 # React-D3-Neo4j-Model
-A powerful D3 Visualization app which produces graphs dynamically.
+A powerful D3 Visualization app for NSE IT which produces graphs dynamically.
 Used Neo4j as database for the project.